jsath/jsath/README.md

 <div align="center">
 Hi I'm Johann, a Full-Stack Software Engineer with over 2 years of programming experience.
-Some things that interest me are web3, basketball and running Let me know if you have any projects that can use some collaboration, I would love to start building with you!
+Some things that interest me are web3, basketball and running.
+Let me know if you have any projects that can use some collaboration, I would love to start building with you!